Nicolas Winding Refn: Directing style

 Refn has spoken about characterization in his films:

 Refn prefers to shoot his films in chronological order: "I read that [director John Cassavetes] had done it on some of his films, so I thought, 'That's a pretty cool approach.'
 And after I did it on my first movie, I felt, 'How can you do a movie any other way?'
 It's like a painting—you paint the movie as you go along, and I like the uncertainty of not knowing exactly how it's going to turn out."
 Refn spoke more about shooting in chronological order in September 2011, in reference to Drive:

 On his approach to working with actors, Refn has said:

 Refn's color blindness has influenced his style: "I can't see mid-colors.
 That's why all my films are very contrasted, if it were anything else I couldn't see it."

 Influences

 Refn has cited viewing The Texas Chain Saw Massacre (1974) as inspiration for his filmmaking career:

 Refn has said numerous times that his largest cinematic influence has been the director Alejandro Jodorowsky (to whom Refn dedicated Only God Forgives), of whom he has said:

-He stated that for his first film Pusher, he stole everything from Gillo Pontecorvo's 1965 Oscar-nominated The Battle of Algiers and the 1980 Italian horror film Cannibal Holocaust.
+He stated that for his first film Pusher, he stole everything from Gillo Pontecorvo's 1965 Oscar-nominated The Battle of Algiers and Ruggero Deodato's 1980 highly controversial film Cannibal Holocaust.
 Also influential to his film viewing experience were John Cassavetes' 1976 film The Killing of a Chinese Bookie and Kevin Smith's 1994 indie film Clerks.